Matt-Conrad/CXR_View_Classification/README.md

 There are several ways to deploy the web interfaces: standalone built-in Flask server, standalone Gunicorn server running the Flask app, and an Nginx/Gunicorn server pair where the Nginx server works as a reverse proxy for the Gunicorn server running Flask (recommended).

-THe steps for deploying the model from source code can be found in the the [wiki](https://github.com/Matt-Conrad/CXR_View_Classification/wiki/Web-API-UI-Usage-Steps).
+The steps for deploying the model from source code can be found in the the [wiki](https://github.com/Matt-Conrad/CXR_View_Classification/wiki/Web-API-UI-Usage-Steps).

-## Troubleshooting